GlebSolncev/short-links/README.md

 #### CLI commands
 - make init

+Build services to application
 - make ps

-  -- for check your services state (if Up and healthy: next commands)
+for check your services state (if Up and healthy: next commands)
 - make migrate

+migrate table(s) in database

 - make up

+Start work application

-- click on link in cli or follow http://localhost:8000/short-link
+You can click link on cli or open http://localhost:8000/short-link

 ## Other command